sriramdasbalaji/VSTS-DevOps-Labs/deploymentgroups/readme.md

    <img src="images/script_dg.png">

-Now that we have created deployment group, we will use the above generated script to associate the VM's.

 ## Exercise 3: Associating target VMs to Deployment Group

 In this exercise, we will associate all 7 machines which are created while provisioning.
-We will run the above script on each machine to associate with the deployment group.
+We will run the registration script on each machine to associate with the deployment group.

 1. Login to the app server using [RDP](https://support.microsoft.com/en-in/help/17463/windows-7-connect-to-another-computer-remote-desktop-connection) with the following details.